 What fuels Enjoying the Small Things (ETST) today.

 This blog is about celebration, my north star.
 Occasionally, we are given big events that merit confetti and balloons and create temporary swells of happiness.
 But mostly, we are sustained by the in-between, the ordinary small things.
 This space is for recognizing and celebrating those things.

 We all celebrate in different ways.
 I collect earth from places where meaningful memories are made and store it in jars on my kitchen shelves.
 I love taking pictures.
 I love looking at pictures.
 If I came to your house, I’d ask to see your wedding album (and if you wore puffed sleeves, I’d love you for it).
 If you came to my house, I’d hide crap in drawers and closets and pray you didn’t open them.

 This blog is also about community.
 It’s about loving you and me and everyone in between.
 I’m here because I want you to celebrate your everyday moments and your big ones too.
 And I want you to know that on the days you’re challenged the most—when you don’t want to open the blinds in the morning or even roll out of bed—you’re not alone.
 And when you’re ready, the celebrations will all be waiting for you.

 I’ll be the one wearing yellow, saving you a spot on the dance floor.

 Professional Bio: Kelle has contributed to Parents, Parenting, Martha Stewart’s Whole Living, Good Housekeeping, NPR’s All Things Considered, Magnolia Journal.
-She has created several online courses and is Vice President of the non-profit Ruby’s Rainbow.
-She’s also a regular contributor to the tardy sign-in list up at her daughter’s school.
+She is the New York Times Best-Selling author of Bloom.
+Kelle has also created several online courses and guides, which have served thousands of students and readers.
+She’s Vice President of the non-profit Ruby’s Rainbow.